 Snorting Suboxone questions

 Do you still have questions about snorting Suboxone?
 If so, please let us know.
-We respond to all Suboxone questions with a personal and prompt reply.
+We appreciate your feedback and try to respond to all Suboxone questions with a personal and prompt reply.